melvincarvalho/vocab/README.md

 * How to automatically remember a user and login
 * How to prepare language files to be used in vocab training
 * How to add audio to apps
+* How to send to an inbox using [Linked Data Notifications](https://linkedresearch.org/ldn/)

 ## The App